collective-soundworks/soundworks-template/README.md

     // Play another sound when we receive the 'play' message from the server client.receive('performance:play', () => {
-      let bufferSource = audioContext.createBufferSource();
+      let src = audioContext.createBufferSource();
-      bufferSource.buffer = this.loader.audioBuffers[1]; // get the second audio buffer from the loader
+      src.buffer = this.loader.audioBuffers[1]; // get the second audio buffer from the loader
-      bufferSource.connect(audioContext.destination);
-      bufferSource.start(audioContext.currentTime);
+      src.connect(audioContext.destination);
+      src.start(audioContext.currentTime);
     });

-    /* We would usually call the .done() method when the module can hand off the control to subsequent modules,
+    /* We would usually call the 'done' method when the module
+     * can hand over the control to subsequent modules,
-     * however since the performance is the last module to be called in this scenario, this is not necessary here.
+     * however since the performance is the last module to be called
+     * in this scenario, we don't need it here.
      */
     // this.done();
   }
 }
 ```

-**Note:** in theory, we would need to call the 'done' method when the module can hand off the control to the subsequent modules, but since the `performance` is the last thing that happens in *My Scenario*, we don’t need to do it in this specific case.
+**Note:** in theory, we would need to call the `done` method when the module can hand off the control to the subsequent modules, but since the `performance` is the last thing that happens in *My Scenario*, we don’t need to do it in this specific case.

 Now let’s glue everything together.